-Overview This policy is required to set out a regional approach to Further Overview Education Fee Waivers for Shetland UHI and all academic partners in the University of the Highlands and Islands.
-Purpose The policy will provide a framework for a consistent and coherent . d. pose methodology for the awarding of Scottish Funding Council and discretionary fee waivers for further education courses.
-Scope This policy applies to all academic partners who run further education Scope courses.
-This policy was developed by a Policy Ownership Group, made up of practitioners from across the University of the Highlands and Islands Consultation network.
-Endorsement was received from the Finance Directors Practitioner Group and Partnership Council, before the policy went through local consultation and approval by Institute Boards of Management.
-Implementation Academic partners will be responsible for implementing and and Monitoring monitoring the policy.
-Analysis will be carried out of the policy's impact by staff from the Vice-Principal for Further Education's office.
-The policy reduces risk for the University and academic partners by Risk Implications creating a streamlined process and a community of practice for staff.
+Overview This policy is required to set out a regional approach to Further Education Fee Waivers for Shetland UHI and all academic partners in the University of the Highlands and Islands.
+Purpose The policy will provide a framework for a consistent and coherent methodology for the awarding of Scottish Funding Council and discretionary fee waivers for further education courses.
+Scope This policy applies to all academic partners who run further education courses.
+Consultation This policy was developed by a Policy Ownership Group, made up of practitioners from across the University of the Highlands and Islands network.
+Endorsement was received from Partnership Council, before the policy went through local consultation and approval by college Boards.
+Implementation and Monitoring Academic partners will be responsible for implementing and monitoring the policy.
+Risk Implications The policy reduces risk for the University and academic partners by creating a streamlined process and a community of practice for staff.
 Students will also benefit from a consistent approach across all partners.
-Link with Strategy I .

-Impact Assessment Equality Impact Assessment: Assessed - No further action to be taken.
-Privacy Impact Assessment: n/a
+Link with Strategy Links with our obligations under the Regional Outcome Agreement.
+Impact Assessment Equality Impact Assessment: Assessed - No further action to be taken. impact Assessment Privacy Impact Assessment: n/a